kjleitz/notes/cadu.md

 - Task requests
     - backside: see request, accept it
     - save requests
-- Notification system (when task is accepted, when task is done)
+- Notification system (when task is accepted, when task is done, that you have a reminder waiting, etc.)
 - Reminder system (separate from notifications): reminders are manual from the assistant (either requested from the client/scheduled or noticed by the assistant)
 - Reward system (for the user): maybe sign-ins, tasks completed
 - General task list (for the user) that assistant can pick things off of like a wishlist